IanEscober/ianescober.github.io/_posts/2020-02-09-design-patterns-secrets-structural.md

 As said before this will be a quick catalog of information that are rarely highlighted about Design Patterns.
 Examples can be found at my [Github](http://github.com/ianescober/designpatterns).

-# Creational Patterns
+# Structural Patterns
 ## Adapter - [example](https://github.com/IanEscober/DesignPatterns/tree/master/src/Adapter)
 ### When
 - An interface of a class do not coincide with your needs.
-- A common class that mediates other incompatible classes with each other.
+- A need for a common class that connects other incompatible classes with each other.
-- A need to use several classes or interfaces without inheriting.
+- A need to use several classes or interfaces without utilizing inheritance.
 ### Effects
-- A single reusable class can work with many other classes.
+- A single reusable class that can work with many other classes.
 - The Adapter class can override some behavior of the classes it is supporting.
 - The Adapter class is prone to "doing to much".

 ### Relationships
-- Similar to __Bridge__ which is about seperating interfaces from implementation while Adapter is about modifying interfaces to make it work with other.
+- Similar to the __Bridge__ pattern which is about seperating interfaces from implementation while Adapter is about modifying interfaces to make it work with each other.
-- Similar to __Decorator__ which adds funcionality to classes without altering its interface.
+- Similar to the __Decorator__ pattern which adds funcionality to classes without altering its interface.
 Supporting recursive implementation, which is not possible with Adapter.
-- Similar to __Proxy__ which creates a "proxy" to make classes work with each other.
+- Similar to the __Proxy__ pattern which creates a "proxy" to make classes work with each other.

 ## Bridge - [example](https://github.com/IanEscober/DesignPatterns/tree/master/src/Bridge)
 ### When
-- A need to prevent coupling of abstraction and implementation.
+- Coupling of abstraction and implementation must be prevented.
 - Abstractions of implementations can be mixed and match or vice versa.
-- Changes to abstractions should be tranparent to the clients.
+- Changes to abstractions should be transparent to the clients.
 ### Effects
-- Assignment of implementation to abstraction can happen dynamically.
+- Assignment of implementation to abstractions can happen dynamically.
 - Implementations and abstractions can be scaled independently.
 - Clients are unaffected by changes in implementations and abstractions.
 ### Relationships
-- A Bridge can be create by __Abstract Factory__.
+- A Bridge can be create by the __Abstract Factory__ pattern.
 - The goal of the __Adapter__ pattern is to make classes work together.
 While Bridge aims to generalize abstractions and implementations.

 ## Composite - [example](https://github.com/IanEscober/DesignPatterns/tree/master/src/Composite)